AURIN API AND R

-If your console returns ‘Character(0)’ you have successfully downloaded the data from AURIN.
+If your console returns ‘Character(0)’ you have successfully downloaded the data from the AURIN API.

-For more information about using ogr2ogr in R click here.
+For more information about using ogr2ogr in R, visit the R documentation.

 Now that your layer has been downloaded into temp_file, we will use sf’s st_read to Read Simple Features into test_geom.
 To do this, copy this code into your console and press enter: